 GE Energy is a leader in the development and commercialization of gasification technology.
 GE Energy gasification technology was originally developed and licensed by Texaco in the 1950s and purchased by GE from ChevronTexaco in 2004.
 Its technology is the most prevalent in operation and is being used by 260 gasifiers worldwide, with numerous others in development.
 Of the 260 gasifiers in commercial operation, none have failed their performance guarantee tests.

 Haldor Topsoe was founded in 1940 and is based in Lyngby, Denmark with manufacturing sites in Frederikssund, Denmark and Houston, Texas.
 Topsoe employs 1,600 people worldwide and has annual revenues of approximately $500 million.
-Topsoe’s wet gas sulphuric acid (WSA) technology has been industrially applied since 1980, with reference plants in a wide range of industries, including solid fuel gasification, chemicals, auto and oil refining.
+LCCE will use Topsoe’s methanol and wet sulphuric acid (WSA) technologies.
+Topsoe is a leading provider of methanol production processes around the world.
+Their methanol technology has been in use in the U.S. since 1969.
+Topsoe’s WSA technology has been industrially applied since 1980, with reference plants in a wide range of industries, including solid fuel gasification, chemicals, auto and oil refining.
 Its WSA process has been commercially used in more than 70 facilities and, in 2006, was nominated by the European Commission as the “Best Available Technique for the Manufacture of Large Quantity Inorganic Chemicals.”